DauphineWeb/ProgrammationWeb2023/04-20 User Interfaces/README.md

 inheritance](https://github.com/DauphineWeb/ProgrammationWeb2023/tree/main/03-08%20Django#47-blocks-or-template-inheritance)
 in cases where the overall structure of a site stays the same and only the content changes.
-Since we always serve the entire website, it seems wasteful to send that bytes of data that essentially never change.
+Since we always serve the entire website, it seems wasteful to send bytes of data that essentially never change.

 With [single-page
 applications](https://en.wikipedia.org/wiki/Single-page_application)